rosannelai/Sephora-vs-MakeupAlley/README.md

 # Sephora-vs-MakeupAlley
-Does Sephora show higher product ratings than MakeupAlley?
+Are ratings higher on Sephora than MakeupAlley for the same product?

 See Jupyter notebook for analysis. <br>